Caerind/CppFileCreator/Examples/Tutorial/README.md

 1 - Start
 ---------

-See StateStack.hpp to see it before any convertions.
+See StateStack-.hpp to see it before any convertions.

 2 - Manual Convertions
 ----------------------

 You need to apply some changes to the file before the convertion.
-See StateStack-.hpp
+See StateStack.hpp

 3 - Run CppFileCreator !
 ------------------------

-See StateStack-.cpp
+See StateStack.cpp